 Suddenly Guillam jerked upright.
 ‘What about the hunt?
 It has been staring me in the face.
 Tell me more about the Hunt.
 Gaston just might have provided the opportunity.’

 For several minutes, Eleanor struggled to remember every detail of Gaston’s disclosures.
 As she spoke, she glanced anxiously over her shoulder, irrationally fearing she might be overheard.

 Guillam kissed Eleanor’s shoulder ‘This means that the opportunity we have been waiting for could be at hand.
 Ximene can escape during the hunt.’

 Guillam’s eyes widened.
 ‘When is the hunt planned?
 May?
 June?
 Do you or Ximene want to wait until then?
 No, I think it best that initially I talk to Ximene privately.
 We will make plans for her to escape then bring them to you for your approval.’

 Eleanor sighed deeply.

-Finally she had acted on her promise to help Ximene escape and now Guilliam appeared to show only marginal interest in the opportunity they had identified.
-She consoled herself knowing that she could—and should—trust his judgement.
+Finally she had acted on her promise to help Ximene escape and now Guilliam lacked enthusiasm for the opportunity they had identified.
+She consoled herself knowing that she could—and should, trust his judgement.
 Her smile returned as she decided she would comply with any conditions he might impose.